OntoUML/ontouml-models/README.md

 ### Catalog Releases

 The catalog also offers releases comprising all its data and metadata compiled into a single Turtle file.
-Releases are tagged after the following nomenclature `<YYYY><MM><DD>` and can be directly accessed via the permanent identifier https://w3id.org/ontouml-models/release/*\<release_tag\>*.
+Releases are tagged after the following nomenclature `<YYYY><MM><DD>` and can be accessed via the permanent identifier https://w3id.org/ontouml-models/release/_<release_tag>_.

 ### Data Schemas